kernelci/kernelci-core/doc/collection-boot.rst

  :resheader Content-Type: Will be ``application/json; charset=UTF-8``.

+ :query string _id: The ID of a boot report.
+ :query string job_id: The ID of a job.
  :query string job: The name of a job.
- :query string job_id: The ID of a job.
  :query string kernel: The name of a kernel.
+ :query string defconfig_id: The ID of a defconfig.
  :query string defconfig: The name of a defconfig.
  :query string board: The name of a board.
  :query string name: The name of a boot report.
- :query string _id: The ID of a boot report.

  :status 200: Resource deleted.
  :status 403: Not authorized to perform the operation.